-Range resolution (end view)
+A.4 Range resolution (end view)

 The radar emits a short pulse that reflects off the surface of the earth and returns to the antenna.
 The amplitude versus time of the return pulse is a recording of the reflectivity of the surface.
 If adjacent reflectors appear as two distinct peaks in the return waveform then they are resolved in range.
-The nominal slant range resolution is $\Delta r = C\tau/2$ where τ is the pulse length, and C is the speed of light.
+The nominal slant range resolution is $\Delta r = C\tau/2$ where τ is the pulse length, C is the speed of light and θ is the look angle.
 The factor of 2 accounts for the 2-way travel time of the pulse.
-Figure A6 shows how the ground range resolution is geometrically related to the slant range resolution $R_r = \frac{C\tau}{2\sin\theta}$.
+Figure A7 shows how the ground range resolution is geometrically related to the slant range resolution $R_r = \frac{C\tau}{2\sin\theta}$.